mourningdove007/chain-tools/llm/README.md

 # Ollama Client

-This client allows us to provide context to a running instance of an Ollama LLM.
+This client allows us to provide context to a running instance of an [Ollama](https://ollama.com/) LLM.
+The following process describes how our locally running LLM file analyzer is used.

 Install the virtual environment.